jlefley/dabster/README.md

 ```$ dabster match```

-Several attempts will be made to locate the correct group for each album using artist/album information but the album will be left unassociated if a likely match is not found.
+Several attempts will be made to locate the correct group for each album using artist/album information.
+The album will be left unassociated if a likely match is not found.

 Similar artist information can also be loaded with the following command: